gmdjunaid/PhotosAndroid02/README.md

 # Photos App for Android

-A photos app created for Android phones in Android Studio for CS213 @ Rutgers University
+A photos app created for Android phones in Android Studio